Introduction

 Many of the physiologic changes associated with pregnancy can be attributed to changes in hormones produced by the placenta.
 One such hormone is human chorionic gonadotropin (hCG), specifically, the beta subunit (beta-hCG).
 Beta-hCG is produced by the syncytiotrophoblastic cells of the placenta and is responsible for stimulating the corpus luteum to produce progesterone, which is essential in maintaining pregnancy.[1]
 Beta-hCG stimulates and maintains the corpus luteum, preventing further ovulation.
 In addition, beta-hCG is responsible for stimulating the ovaries to produce elevated levels of estrogen and progesterone until the end of the first trimester (approximately weeks 10-12), at which time the placenta is mature enough to take over the production of estrogen and progesterone.[2]

-In a nonpregnant individual, the hypothalamus produces and releases thyrotropin-releasing hormone (TRH), which stimulates the release of thyroid-stimulating hormone (TSH) and prolactin (PRL) from the anterior pituitary.
-In a pregnant individual, the placenta releases additional TRH, which leads to the further release of TSH and PRL.
-Thyroid hormone production increases by about 50% during pregnancy but free T3 and free T4 remain unchanged due to the simultaneous increase in thyroid-binding globulin (TBG).[3]
+In a nonpregnant individual, the hypothalamus produces and releases thyrotropin-releasing hormone, which stimulates the release of thyroid-stimulating hormone and prolactin from the anterior pituitary.
+In a pregnant individual, the placenta releases additional thyrotropin-releasing hormone, which leads to the further release of thyroid-stimulating hormone and prolactin.
+Thyroid hormone production increases by about 50% during pregnancy but free T3 and free T4 remain unchanged due to the simultaneous increase in thyroid-binding globulin.[3]
 These additional thyroid hormones are necessary for appropriate brain development and thyroid function of the growing fetus.[4]
 During pregnancy, the pituitary gland enlarges by approximately 135% due to lactotroph hyperplasia, further increasing circulating prolactin levels.[5]
 Prolactin levels increase 10-fold throughout pregnancy, allowing breast tissue development and milk production.[6]

 Cardiovascular

 Cardiac output is the product of heart rate and stroke volume.
 The increase in cardiac output is mainly due to increased stroke volume and, to a lesser extent, an increase in heart rate.[13]
 This increase in cardiac output directs blood toward the uterus, placenta, kidneys, skin, and extremities.
 Cutaneous and extremity blood flow raises maternal skin temperature and is a mechanism of maternal thermoregulation.
-Cardiac output increases by 75% following delivery due to relief of inferior vena cava (IVC) compression.[14]
+Cardiac output increases by 75% following delivery due to inferior vena cava compression relief.[14]

-While early in pregnancy, the stroke volume is responsible for maintaining the elevated CO, during the third trimester, it is an increase in heart rate that becomes responsible for maintaining an increase in CO.
-Increased CO is needed later in pregnancy, as uterine blood flow increases 10-fold and renal blood flow increases 50%.
+While early in pregnancy, the stroke volume is responsible for maintaining the elevated cardiac output, during the third trimester, it is an increase in heart rate that becomes responsible for maintaining an increase in cardiac output.
+Increased cardiac output is needed later in pregnancy, as uterine blood flow increases 10-fold and renal blood flow increases 50%.
 There are minimal alterations in blood flow to the liver and brain.
 During active labor, uterine contractions cause "auto-transfusion" of approximately 500 mL of blood back into the maternal circulation.

 Respiratory